About JCCS Nutrition Services

 Our school sites are divided into two divisions; the first being, Probation or "housed" facilities with the food service run separately by the San Diego County Probation Department, and the San Diego County Sheriff's Department.
 The second being, all "non-housed" Court and Community Schools that are managed under the San Diego County Office of Education Juvenile Court and Community Schools Nutrition Services department of which, all of our sites are approved under the Community Eligibility Provision (CEP) making food service to our students at no charge.

 Parent Letter: English / Spanish

 CEP Form: English /

-Lindsay Blended Community School is an education program in partnership with Neighborhood House Association for pregnant and parenting teens in grades 9 through 12 who were referred by probation, social services or school district officials.
-Children of students at Lindsay Blended Community School attend Lindsay Early Head Start, a preschool housed on the same campus.
+Lindsay Blended Community School is an education program in partnership with Children of the Rainbow for pregnant and parenting teens in grades 9 through 12 who were referred by probation, social services or school district officials.
+Children of students at Lindsay Blended Community School attend Lindsay Early Learning Academy, a preschool housed on the same campus.

 Office of the Assistant Secretary for Civil Rights

 - email: email@example.com.